 Higher values will be used to represent typically rigid structures like the chassis, while lower values will be used for less rigid structures and materials like springs or rubber.

 Spring/stiffness should not be confused with deformation.
-While a beam with a low spring value will compress easily, it is elastic deformation, meaning it will spring back to it’s original length when
+While a beam with a low spring value will compress easily, it is elastic deformation, meaning it will spring back to its original length after compressing.
+Meanwhile a beam with a low deformation value will compress and not spring back afterwards.

 Left: Soft Spring | Right: Stiff Spring